EusebiuOprinoiu/polygon-plugin-boilerplate/readme.md

 The `assets` directory contains four subfolders.

-- `assets/fonts` is used to contain all fonts.
+- `assets/fonts` is used to contain all fonts
-- `assets/images` is used to contain all images.
+- `assets/images` is used to contain all images
-- `assets/javascript` is used to contain all javascript files.
+- `assets/javascript` is used to contain all javascript files
-- `assets/stylesheets` is used to contain all css files.
+- `assets/stylesheets` is used to contain all css files